Assessment of Knowledge and Acceptance of Prostate Cancer screening among Male Employees of selected Local Governments in Benin City, Edo State

 DOI:

-Methods: The study adopted cross sectional descriptive survey design among 207 male employees purposively selected in these Local Governments Areas.
-A structured questionnaire which was subjected to validity and reliabity was used for data collection.
-Data were analysis using descriptive and inferential statistics and hypotheses tested at level of significance.
+Method: A cross-sectional descriptive survey design among 207 male employees purposively selected in these secretariats.
+A structured questionnaire which was subjected to validity and reliability was used for data collection.
+Data were analyzed using descriptive and inferential statistics and hypotheses tested at level of significance.

-Conclusion: Overall, this study contributes valuable insights into the factors influencing knowledge and acceptance of prostate cancer screening among male employees in Benin City, Edo State, Nigeria.
-By addressing the identified gaps and leveraging socio-demographic factors to tailor interventions, public health initiatives can effectively reduce the burden of prostate cancer and improve health outcomes in the community
+Conclusion: This study contributes valuable insights into the factors influencing knowledge and acceptance of prostate cancer screening among male employees in Benin City.
+By addressing the gaps and leveraging socio-demographic factors to tailor interventions, public health initiatives can effectively reduce the burden of prostate cancer and improve health outcomes in the community.

 References